turbot/steampipe-plugin-aws/docs/tables/aws_emr_cluster.md

 ```

-### List application names and its versions installed on each cluster
+### Get application names and versions installed for each cluster

 ```sql
 select